‘Everyone Can Dance if given the chance.’

 Brian Gillespie (Founder)

 Naughty?
-Or Needing Nurtured?
+Or Needing Nurture?

 I’m Brian Gillespie, the founder of IncluDancers.